Hematopoietic Stem Cell Transplantation (HSCT)

 Hematopoietic refers to the blood; therefore, HSCT is a blood stem cell transplant.
 Possible sources of blood stem cells include bone marrow, peripheral blood, and umbilical cord blood

 To date, HSCT represents one of the few therapies with proven, long-term benefit for some, but not all, MPS disorders.
 The MPS disorders benefiting most significantly from HSCT include severe MPS I (Hurler syndrome), MPS VI (Maroteaux-Lamy syndrome), and MPS VII (Sly syndrome).
-Unfortunately, benefit from HSCT for the nervous system and/or the skeletal system has not been shown for MPS II (Hunter syndrome), MPS III (Sanfilippo syndrome) and MPS VI (Morquio syndrome).
+Unfortunately, benefit from HSCT for the nervous system and/or the skeletal system has not been shown for MPS II (Hunter syndrome), MPS III (Sanfilippo syndrome) and MPS IV (Morquio syndrome).

 MPS Disorders for which HSCT Is Effective